aiwalkerstudio/pixpof/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPLv3/ License - see the LICENSE file for details.

+## Sponsorship

+If you find this project helpful and would like to support its development, you can sponsor us through the following channels:

+### Sponsorship Channels
+- [Afdian](https://afdian.com/a/smithli) - Preferred platform for Chinese users
+- [Ko-fi](https://ko-fi.com/smithli) - One-time or monthly support

+All sponsors will be listed in our Sponsors section.
+Thank you for your support!

 ## Acknowledgments

-- Inspired by Path of Exile
+- Inspired by Path of Fighter
 - Built with love for the ARPG community
 - Thanks to all contributors